ietf-teep/architecture/draft-ietf-teep-architecture.md

 a list of TAM URIs may be provided for that TA, and the request is passed to the TEEP Agent.
-If the TEEP Agent decides that the TA needs to be installed, the TEEP Agent selects a single TAM URI that is consistent with the list of trusted TAMs provisioned on the device invokes the TEEP/HTTP layer to connect to the TAM URI and begin a TEEP protocol exchange.
+If the TEEP Agent decides that the TA needs to be installed, the TEEP Agent selects a single TAM URI that is consistent with the list of trusted TAMs provisioned on the device invokes the HTTP transport for TEEP to connect to the TAM URI and begins a TEEP protocol exchange.
 When the TEEP Agent subsequently receives the TA to install and the TA's manifest indicates dependencies on any other trusted components, each dependency can include a list of TAM URIs for the relevant dependency.
 If such dependencies exist that are prerequisites to install the TA,